Installing and configuring AWS CLI

 [server]$ source ~/my-bucket/bin/activate

-When you activate the virtual environment, the command prompt changes to show it's active.
+When active, the command prompt changes to display the name of the virtual environment.
 For example:

 (my-bucket)